kanishka-linux/kawaii-player/README.md

     **Update:** From v4.0+ onwards, it is posiible to embed video within kawaii-player application on macOS, by using **libmpv** as backend.
 Select **libmpv** from sidebar, and restart the application.
 Make sure that libmpv is located somewhere in the system path.

     Note: If libtorrent-rasterbar is not working for torrent streaming, then edit brew formula and update download url location (point it to libtorrent-rasterbar v1.1.12), and then install it from source.
+    Note: During installation via python-pip make sure libmpv is installed and its header files are located somewhere in the system path.
+For manually adding the libmpv path one can use command similar like below, if mpv is installed via homebrew.

+        $ export LIBRARY_PATH="/opt/homebrew/Cellar/mpv/0.40.0_4/lib:$LIBRARY_PATH"

     **Updated Instructions for macOs Sequoia (Apple Silicon Macs)** - 2025